mini-kep/intro/DEV.md

 ========

 The project data pipeline is the following:

  1. data sources and parsers
  2. scheduler
  3. database
-4. custom API (simplified interface for end-user queries)
+ 4. custom API
  5. use cases (sample visualisations / models using the data from custom API)

-1. Data sources and parsers
+(1) Data sources and parsers
 ----------------------------

 Data sources are static files (Word, PDF, html) and some open APIs.
 Parser is python code performing requests and emitting datapoints.